davedelong/DDMathParser/README.markdown

 - `atan()` - returns (in radians) the arctangent of the passed parameter
 - `dtor()` - converts the passed parameter from degrees to radians
 - `rtod()` - converts the passed parameter from radians to degrees
+- `sinh()` - returns the hyperbolic sine of the passed parameter
+- `cosh()` - returns the hyperbolic cosine of the passed parameter
+- `tanh()` - returns the hyperbolic tangent of the passed parameter
+- `asinh()` - returns the hyperbolic arcsine of the passed parameter
+- `acosh()` - returns the hyperbolic arccosine of the passed parameter
+- `atanh()` - returns the hyperbolic arctangent of the passed parameter

 Functions that take no parameters: